Acute Lymphoblastic Leukaemia (ALL) – Brief Information

 The major elements of ALL treatment are:

-- Pretreatment (preliminary phase): In many treatment protocols for ALL, induction therapy begins with the so-called cytoreductive pre-phase.
-It serves to initiate therapy and consists of a short, approximately one-week long, phase of chemotherapy using moderate dosages of one or two different agents.
-The purpose of this pretreatment is to reduce the often initially heavy burden of leukaemia cells gradually.
+• Pretreatment (preliminary phase): In many treatment protocols for ALL, induction therapy begins with the so-called cytoreductive pre-phase.
+It serves to initiate therapy and aims at reducing the often initially heavy burden of leukaemia cells gradually.
 This relatively gentle start helps the doctors to keep the metabolic products released by the dying leukaemia cells under control, which is important, because such metabolites can seriously harm the patient's organs, especially the kidneys (so-called tumour lysis syndrome).

-- Induction therapy: The actual induction therapy consists of an intense phase of chemotherapy using a combination of different agents.
+• Induction therapy: The first therapy phase, induction therapy, consists of an intense phase of chemotherapy using a combination of different agents.
 It aims at eliminating most of the leukaemia cells, thereby inducing remission in a short period of time.
 Induction therapy usually takes about five to eight weeks.

 Typical cytostatics in ALL treatment are, for example, prednisone (PRED) or dexamethasone (DEXA), vincristine (VCR), daunorubicin (DNR), asparaginase (ASP), methotrexate (MTX), cyclophosphamide (CPM), cytarabine (ARA-C), 6-mercaptopurine (6-MP), etoposide (VP-16), and thioguanine (TG).